CAIP-25: Wallet Create Session JSON-RPC Method

 Security Considerations

 The crucial security function of a shared session negotiated and maintained by a series of CAIP-25 calls is to reduce ambiguity in authorization.
-This requires a potentially counterintuitive structuring of the building-blocks of a Chain-Agnostic session into scopes at the “namespace-wide” (CAIP-104) or at the “chain-specific” (CAIP-2) level; for this reason, requests and responses are structures as arrays of objects keyed to these scopes, formatted either as a CAIP-104 scheme OR as a full CAIP-2.
+This requires a potentially counterintuitive structuring of the building-blocks of a Chain-Agnostic session into scopes at the “namespace-wide” (CAIP-104) or at the “chain-specific” (CAIP-2) level; for this reason, requests and responses are structures as objects full of objects keyed to these scopes, formatted either as a CAIP-104 scheme OR as a full CAIP-2.
 While internal systems are free to translate this object into other structures, preserving it in the CAIP-25 interface is crucial to the unambiguous communication between caller and respondent about what exact authorization is granted.

 Privacy Considerations